 - Homemade guacamole: In a small bowl, mash the flesh of two large avocados.
 Add ½ teaspoon coarse salt, ¼ cup diced onion, ¼ teaspoon garlic powder, 2 tablespoons fresh lime juice.
 Taste for salt & freshly ground black pepper.

-- For best quality, store lentils refrigerated in reusable containers for up to 5 days.
+- Storage & reheating: For best quality, store lentils refrigerated in reusable containers for up to 5 days.
 Freeze for up to 3 months.
+Reheating: To reheat on the stove, add to a small sauce pot with a splash of vegetable broth.
+Cover with a lid and heat on medium-low until warmed through, stirring as needed.